 Step 5: Upload Your Code and Go Live!

-To make it show your custom website, simply delete the default Nginx files and securely upload your own HTML/CSS/JS files into the /var/www/html/ directory using SCP or FileZilla.
+To make it show your custom website, simply delete the default Nginx files and upload your own HTML/CSS/JS files into the /var/www/html/ directory using SCP or FileZilla.

 Automation Next Steps